16-09-02 -- Summary Of Essay Nine Part Two:

 Finally, since I am challenging deeply entrenched ideas, it isn't possible to give a clear, comprehensive or coherent summary of my overall analysis in a handful of paragraphs.
 In which case, the reader's indulgence is required while I continue to develop the argument -- even in précis form!

-Readers who find my arguments below superficial and/or unconvincing need to remember that this is a summary Essay!
+Readers who find my arguments below superficial and/or unconvincing need to remember that this is a brief summary of a much longer Essay!

 Anyone using these links must remember that they will be skipping past supporting argument and evidence set out in earlier sections.

 If your Firewall/Browser has a pop-up blocker, you will need to press the "Ctrl" key at the same time or these and the other links won't work!

 I have adjusted the font size used at this site to ensure that even those with impaired vision can read what I have to say.
 However, if the text is still either too big or too small for you, please adjust your browser settings!